-So you’ve got new lyrics scribbled on napkins and you’ve been throwing around somesongcast_music_distribution_artists melodies in your head.
+So you’ve got new lyrics scribbled on napkins and you’ve been throwing around some melodies in your head.
 But you’re stuck on the bridge for a song.
 You need help, maybe some inspiration, and a little nudge to move your new ideas along.
 You also need feedback to gauge how people will respond to your material.

 As an independent musician, it’s important to test your new material and ask for feedback from people who will be honest with you and whose ideas you respect and trust.
 These people will be a tremendous asset to you, so be sure to respect their opinions, thank them, and let them know if you implement any of their ideas.
 Their feedback and assistance will tremendously helpful to your career.